1. Blog

 Which Dog & Cat Food Storage Containers Are BPA-Free?

 Finding a cat or dog food storage container that’s BPA-free is one of the best ways to keep food fresh and chemicals from getting into dry food and kibble.
-Glass and stainless steel containers are always a BPA-free safe bet, but for bigger storage bins plastic is lightweight and more convenient.
+Glass and stainless steel containers are always a BPA-free safe bet.
+For bigger storage bins, plastic is lightweight and more convenient.

 Iris USA’s Airtight Pet Food Storage Containers